mohsinansari0705/Heart-Disease-predictor/README.md

 ## Important Disclaimer

-⚠️ **Medical Disclaimer**: This application is for educational and research purposes only.
-The predictions should not replace professional medical consultation, diagnosis, or treatment.
-Always consult with qualified healthcare providers for medical advice.
+⚠️ **Medical Disclaimer**: This application is designed for educational and research purposes only.
+The predictions generated should never replace professional medical consultation, diagnosis, or treatment.
+Always consult with qualified healthcare providers for accurate medical advice and proper health assessments.

 ## Contributing